The Bill series 18

 In addition to the station fire, two other characters were killed off in major storylines that spanned a majority of the series; Superintendent Tom Chandler's past was explored in a six-month plot that led to his downfall and suicide, while PC Cass Rickman was murdered by a serial killer in a plot that lasted seven months, which did not conclude until the first episodes of the following series.
 In addition to SC Terry Knowles getting killed in the first episode of the series, part of a plot continued from series 17, the show had the most character deaths in a single series during the show's 27-year run with ten.
 At that point, it was more than the total number of characters killed off in the series' history.
 Between the pilot in 1983 and 2001, just nine characters were killed off.

 In 2024, executive producer Paul Marquess was interviewed about his work on The Bill in a three-part The Bill Podcast interview by Natalie Roles, who played DS Debbie McAllister (2000–2004), where he reveals a website was created urging for his death in response to the changes he made to the series.

-On 14 August 2013, The Bill Series 18 Part 1 and 2 and The Bill Series 18 Part 3 and 4 DVD sets were released in Australia.
+On 14 August 2013, The Bill Series 18 Parts 1 and 2, and The Bill Series 18 Parts 3 and 4 DVD sets were released in Australia.